megaboich/personal-website/src/posts/2016/2016-04-02-Setting-Up-Git-Svn-From-Very-Beginning/index.md

 ---
-layout: post.html
+layout: post.ejs
-tags: GIT SVN
 title: Setting up Git-Svn from very beginning
+date: 2016-04-02
+collection: posts
+tags: Git Svn
 ---
 This post is a very short instruction how to set up and configure running git-svn with legacy SVN repository.